zeionara/iglu-starter-kit/README.md

     1. BM25: This baseline model ranks the clarifying questions in the quetion bank using a BM25 ranker.
     2. BERT-Based Ranker: A fine-tuned a BERT-based model is used to rerank all the questions in each instruction's question bank.

-The results of two model can be found in the leaderboard and the code is shared in a Google Colab Notebook.
+The results of baselines models can be found in the leaderboard and the code is shared in a Google Colab Notebook.
 TODO: submit baselines to leaderboard?.

 # How to Test and Debug Locally